IgnitionBoulder/2015week1/deliverables/README.md

 #### meta
 Why do we separate HTML and CSS?
-We seperate HTML and CSS to make maintaining code easier, keeps code more efficent and it's standard programming practice
+We seperate HTML and CSS to make maintaining code easier, keeps code more efficent and it's standard programming practice.
 #### HTML
 What are classes and IDs (and how are they different)?
 They both indicate differt parts of your webpage that can be modified using CSS or Javascript.
 When one manipulates a class using CSS or Javascript they are modifying all the Ids within that class.
 When one edits a ID using CSS or Javascript they only manipulate one specific element of a webpage.